Here are our Top 6 tax prep options – and advice for picking the perfect one for your finances.

 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

-Asking yourself what is the best tax software this year?
+Have you been asking yourself what is the best tax software this year?
+With tax season is upon us, you probably are.

-Americans are expected to file more than 155 million tax returns between now and the April 17 deadline.
+We can expect Americans to file more than 150 million tax returns between now and the April 15 deadline.
 According to researchers, among all those who filed federal income taxes last year, nearly half used tax software to prepare their returns.
 With a variety of online tools out there, the question becomes: which tax software is best?

 The answer: It depends…